microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/Android.md

 ```

 ## Customization
+<a name="customize"></a>
 ### HostConfig
 To customize the renderer, provide an instance of the HostConfig object.
-See the [Host Config Schema](HostConfigSchema.md) for a full description.
-Since the HostConfig object will be instantiated with defaults, set only the properties you want to change.
+See the [Host Config Schema](../HostConfigSchema.md) for a full description.
+Since the HostConfig object is instantiated with defaults, you only have to set the properties you want to change from the defaults.

-Passing it to the AndroidRenderer sets the default HostConfig to use for every card you render.
+Passing it to the `AndroidRenderer` sets the default HostConfig to use for every card you render.

 Example:
 ```csharp